-We’re proud to offer comprehensive implant solutions at our Wichita Falls, TX office and have helped thousands of patients just like you achieve and maintain great oral health with dental implants.
+We’re proud to offer comprehensive implant solutions at our San Antonio, TX and Wichita Falls, TX offices and have helped thousands of patients just like you achieve and maintain great oral health with dental implants.
 We understand you have many questions, however, regarding the implant process, how much dental implants cost, and who is most qualified to perform your surgery.
 That’s why we’ve provided this dental implant FAQ.
 We’re transparent about what you can expect so you can make the most informed decision and feel confident about your choice to replace your teeth with the gold standard in replacement options.

 The cost of dental implants varies from patient to patient.
 During your consultation we’ll take into consideration the number of teeth that you need replaced, how much bone is available or if we will need to perform a bone graft or sinus lift prior to surgery, any tooth extractions, and if any infection is present.